jawj/zapatos-docs/src/index.md

 I used destructuring assignment here (`const [lastButOneBook] = /* ... */;`) to account for the fact that I know this query is only going to return one response.
 Unfortunately, destructuring is just syntactic sugar for indexing, and indexing in TypeScript [doesn't reflect that the result may be undefined](https://github.com/Microsoft/TypeScript/issues/13778) unless you have [`--noUncheckedIndexedAccess`](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#no-unchecked-indexed-access) turned on.
 That means that `lastButOneBook` is now typed as a `JSONSelectable`, but it could actually be `undefined`, and that could lead to errors down the line.

-To work around this, we can use the `selectOne` function instead, which turns the example above into the following:
+To fix this, we can use the `selectOne` function instead, which turns the example above into the following:

 ```typescript
 const lastButOneBook = await db.selectOne('books', db.all, {